ansys/pyhps/doc/source/user_guide/index.rst

 Properties
 ^^^^^^^^^^

-You can query resources by the value of their properties.
+You can query resources by the value of their properties:

 .. code-block:: python